 It’s important to keep bare roots moist during their dormancy, especially as they’re exposed.
 This is why they’re shipped in a plastic bag, and some larger roots are even wrapped in damp hessian.

-When you receive your bare root
+What to do when you receive your bare root shrub or tree

-Video guide to planting bare root plants
+Video guide to planting bare root perennials

 I have worked for Thompson & Morgan for nearly four years.
 In that time I have learnt lots about gardening, but consider myself very much a novice.
 I have started growing veg on a colleague’s allotment and also growing windowsill seeds such as Salad Leaves and Rocket.
 I love gaining more knowledge about horticulture and am lucky enough to work here.